Business License Tax Update and Fiscal Sustainability

 How would potential changes to the Business License Tax impact small businesses?

-Under all three models being considered, it is estimated that 1,174 Foster City businesses will pay only the minimum tax.
-This is currently $100, or $200 for General Contractors.
+Under the amended BLT model, it is estimated that a majority of Foster City businesses will pay only the minimum tax, which amounts to $100, or $200 for general contractors.
 The minimum tax would increase annually based on the SF Bay Area CPI-U.

 Town Hall Meetings